-- L.22.1.1 If a person or public body files Planning Act application, the person or public body shallshould and is encouraged to consult with the Municipality, prior to submitting a formal application, to among other things determine the information required in support of the application. - L.22.1.2 The Municipality may enact a Pre-consultation By-law that prescribes a pre-consultation process for the Municipality.
+- L.22.1.1 If a person or public body files Planning Act application, the person or public body shall consult with the Municipality, prior to submitting a formal application, to among other things determine the information required in support of the application. - L.22.1.2 The Municipality may enact a Preconsultation By-law that prescribes a preconsultation process for the Municipality.